Mammogram finds US TV reporter Robach's cancer

 Robach said that her husband, actor Andrew Shue, had returned from his work trip that night and her parents had also caught a flight to New York to join her.

 "We started gearing up for a fight," she said, as she revealed that she would have both breasts removed this Thursday, followed by reconstructive surgery.

-Robach joined ABC in 2012 from NBC, where she was a Weekend Today host.'No excuses'
+Robach joined ABC in 2012 from NBC, where she was a Weekend Today host.